 Energy Drink or Energy Drain?

-Energy drinks are a new alternative to coffee and sodas.
+Energy drinks are marketed well as a “good” alternative to coffee and sodas.
 These drinks claim to boost mental alertness, enhance your metabolism, and increase endurance.

 Generally, different brands of energy drinks contain roughly the same ingredients that give you a temporary energy boost.